ST10172466/Prog7312POE/readme.md

 ## **3. Open the Project**

-1. **Locate the Solution File**:
-   - Look for a `.sln` file in the root directory of the cloned repository.
-This is the solution file for the application.

-2. **Open the Solution in Visual Studio**:
+1. **Open the Solution in Visual Studio**:
-   - If the solution is not automatically opened after cloning, go to `File > Open > Project/Solution`, navigate to the `.sln` file, and open it.
+   - If the solution is not automatically opened after cloning, go to `File > Open > Project/Solution`, navigate to the `.sln` file, located in the root directory of the cloned repository, and open it.

 ---